mahaloz/ike/src/2_operating_systems/introduction.md

 So you launch Minecraft, and load into your favorite world.
 You are in the user space.
 But now, you move your mouse so that your view in Minecraft rotates -- you have now brefily entered kernel space.
 Why?
-Because hardware caused something called an `interrupt`, which is the god analogy equivalent of praying for got to bless you power for a brief time.
+Because hardware caused something called an `interrupt`, which in the god analogy is equivalent to praying to god for god for a brief blessing of power.

 When you move your mouse this is what happens:
 1. The software that drives the mouse detects a movement